LET YOUR PROPERTY

 SPREAD THE WORD

 Transforming the lives of refugees requires a team effort.
-If you don't have a property to let you can still help.
-Please download and share our property appeal leaflet with anyone you think might be able to help.
+If you don't have a home to let you can still help.
+Please download and share our property appeal leaflet – ask for it to be included in Parish newsletters, put it on the noticeboard in your local library, or print some copies and ask local shops to leave them on the counter.